 But I would take a commission-only, outside design/sales position at California Closets.

-We got a lucky break when I met the daughter-in-law of the founder of Bashas’ grocery stores.
+We got our break when I met the daughter-in-law of the founder of Bashas’ grocery stores.
 She wanted solid wood office furniture, but at that time California Closets only worked in laminates.
 When I informed her that I just started a woodworking shop, she gave me the job.

-Only luck again would allow us to pull off the Bashas’ job, because we knew next to nothing about high-end woodworking.
-We had 10 more years of struggle to go thru, before becoming skillful at designing custom furniture and cabinets that expressed our customer’s story.
+Only luck would allow us to pull off the Bashas’ job, because we knew next to nothing about high-end woodworking.
+We had 10 more years of struggle to go through, before becoming skillful at designing custom furniture and cabinets that expressed our customer’s story.
 A sense of destiny kept us going.

 Today, Paul Rene is the recipient of numerous design awards and editorials.
 In 2018, I was crowned DESIGN ICON by a respected industry trade magazine.
-In 2019, I received two 1st Place Furniture Design awards from the American Society of Interior Designers and, we were named to Scottsdale Modern Luxury’s 2019 LUXE LIST, comprised of 14 top home industry professionals; architects, custom home builders, a real estate agent to pro athletes, etc. Some on that list I idolized for years as I was struggling to remake myself.
+In 2019, I received two 1st Place Furniture Design awards from the American Society of Interior Designers and, we were named to Scottsdale Modern Luxury’s LUXE LIST.
+Some of the industry giants on that list I idolized for years as I was struggling to remake myself.

 I liken my fall and rise to that of the Phoenix.
 The legendary bird that burns itself every 500 years and then rises from its ashes evolved.
 I had to taste the bottom for those 20 years, to develop the necessary empathy for the forgotten.
 So upon my rise, I would return to do as my Dad told me to.

 So, upon my rise, I would not only create that job, which I did, but I would also accept the mission to prepare others to walk the same path, enabling them to create a meaningful livable wage job for themselves.
 Currently, we are exploring ways to start a woodworking apprenticeship and self-actualization program.